• Carbon Emission Estimation

 EV Charging Station

-In order to complement the Government's long-term policy objectives and to cope with the increase in EV users, HA has planned to expand the provision of EV charging facilities in its existing carparks.
+In order to complement the Government's long-term policy objectives and to cope with the increase in EV users, HA is currently expanding the provision of EV charging facilities in its existing carparks in phases.

-Taking into account the capacity of power supply available in individual carparks and estates concerned as well as the utilisation of existing EV charging facilities, HA plans to progressively provide additional medium charging facilities at about 5,000 PC parking spaces, aiming at increasing the number of PC parking spaces with charging facilities to approximately 33% of its total stock by 2025.
+Taking into account the capacity of power supply available in individual carparks and estates concerned as well as the utilisation of existing EV charging facilities, HA is progressively installing additional medium charging facilities at about 5,000 PC parking spaces, and expect to complete the works by end 2025.

 Quick Chargers 1